OmniLayer/spec/README.md

 ## Pay Dividends (Send All)

-Say your company has made a huge profit and wishes to pay 1000 MSC evenly distributed among the holders of Quantum Miner shares.
+Say your company has made a huge profit and wishes to pay 1000 MSC evenly distributed among the holders of Quantum Miner digital tokens.
 Doing so will use 20 bytes:

 1. Transaction type = 1 for "send all" (32-bit unsigned integer, 4 bytes)
 2. Currency identifier = 1 for Mastercoin (32-bit unsigned integer, 4 bytes)